If you’re wondering, “How do I figure out how much money I take home in Maryland?” we’ve got you covered.

 Overview of Maryland Taxes

 Maryland employs a graduated individual income tax system, featuring rates that span from a modest 2% to 5.75%.
-It’s important to note that various jurisdictions across the state may also impose local income taxes, adding another layer of complexity.
+Various jurisdictions across the state may also impose local income taxes, adding another layer of complexity.

 For nonresidents, there is a special tax rate of 1.25% in addition to the state income tax rate, creating different tax considerations for those working in Maryland but residing elsewhere.